StuartCHAN/neural-qa/README.md

 ```

 *  Please make sure the folders and paths that have been set in the commands already exist.
-*  one previously generated dataset can be found [here](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/transformer_atten/transformer/data.zip), and put it in `neural-qa/transformer_atten/transformer`.
+*  We stronly encourage to use one previously generated dataset can be found [here](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/transformer_atten/transformer/data.zip), and put it in `neural-qa/transformer_atten/transformer`.
 Decompress the zipped file and put it in the `neural-qa/transformer_atten/transformer/data/QALD7`.

 <br>